Updated September 2023

 Bonfire on the beach: One of the beaches you can have a bonfire on is Cannon Beach.
 Dig a pit in the sand and start a fire to enjoy as the weather cools off.

 Restaurants & Cafes: One of the highlights of Manzanita is its food, so you’ll want to carve out some time for this.
-A few highlights are San Dune Pub, Left Coast Siesta, Yolk, Manzanita Mudd Dog, and Wild Community Cafe.
+A few highlights are San Dune Pub, Left Coast Siesta, Yolk, Manzanita Mudd Dogs, and Wild Grocery & Cafe.

 Oswald West State Park: You can pop in from the north or more conveniently from Manzanita which is four miles of dense, temperate rainforest along the ocean.
 Don’t miss the views of Neahkahnie Mountain and Nehalem Bay.
 Other highlights include Short Sand Beach, Cape Falcon, and Devil’s Cauldron.